UnconditionedLife/smum/Notes/Printer.md

 support print requests from any number of additional browsers running the application simultaneously.

-The only dependency of the print server not found in a standard Python installation is the [`escpos`](https://python-escpos.readthedocs.io/en/v3.0a8/index.html) module.
-This module can be installed by the command `pip install escpos`, which will also install several dependencies required by `escpos`.
+The only dependency of the print server not found in a standard Python installation is the [`python-escpos`](https://python-escpos.readthedocs.io/en/latest/) module.
+This module can be installed by the command `pip install python-escpos`, which will also install several dependencies required by `python-escpos`.

 ### Mac OS Special Requirements